 A Washington native, Fahey is a graduate of Seattle University, Pacific Coast Banking School and the Management Program of the University of Washington Graduate School of Business.
 Throughout his career, he has offered his leadership to numerous business, community and non-profit organizations, including the Washington Bankers Association (director/president), Association of Washington Business (director/vice chair), Greater Seattle Chamber of Commerce (trustee, vice chair), Providence Foundation of Seattle (board chair), Seattle University (trustee), YMCA of Greater Seattle (director), and Edmonds Center for the Arts (co-chair/capital campaign), to name a few.

 Mr. Shelton, who has over 46 years in community banking, began his career in 1969 with First National Bank of Oregon in Portland.
 He then spent 19 years with Washington Trust Bank in Spokane, while serving as chief lending officer and senior vice president and manager of the bank's Commercial Banking Division.
 In 1997, Mr. Shelton joined Frontier Bank — headquartered in Everett, Washington — where he was eventually promoted to senior vice president and manager of the bank’s Western Region.
 Mr. Shelton joined First Sound Bank in January of 2012 and served as executive vice president and chief credit officer before his appointment to president and chief operating officer of the bank in May of 2016.
+Then in January of 2017 Shelton was named President and CEO of First Sound Bank.

 Mr. Shelton is a graduate of Eastern Washington University, an honors graduate of Pacific Coast Banking School at the University of Washington Graduate School of Business and the Stanford Executive Program, which is affiliated with the Stanford Graduate School of Business.
 Throughout his career, Mr. Shelton has remained very active in numerous community and civic clubs and organizations